Who We Are

 mark-renz-300x257

-Mark Renz (Ph.D) is an assistant professor and extension weed specialist with the University of Wisconsin-Madison.
+Mark Renz (Ph.D) is a professor and extension weed specialist with the University of Wisconsin-Madison.
 Dr. Renz researches and extends information about the biology and management of invasive plants.
 Research goals in Dr. Renz’s lab are centered on developing information that will improve management by improving the knowledge and understanding of invasive plant biology.
 Dr. Renz has over 15 years of experience with management of invasive plants throughout the United States in a wide range of habitats including riparian zones, roadsides, floodplains, prairies, wetlands, and forests.
 Education efforts focus on providing technical information and educational opportunities for agency staff, consultants, companies, and citizens concerned about invasive plants.
 Dr. Renz also is the president of the Midwest invasive Plant Network whose mission is to reduce the impact of invasive plants in the Midwestern United States.

 Support Extension